threefoldfoundation/threefold_data/content/project/crystal_home/crystal_home.md

 ## Mission

-Crystal home is building circular & self-sufficient homes reducing the CO2 footprint and the waste flow of the construction industry.
+Crystal Home is building circular & self-sufficient homes reducing the CO2 footprint and the waste flow of the construction industry.
 And by doing this project we also can provide many people affordable housing in a sustainable way.

 ## Impact